OGGM/oggm-edu/docs/classes_howto.rst

 the fundamentals and online textbook materials.

-Currently, we are working on making OGGM-Edu suitable for classes at the highschool level (using the web applications) and at the university level (using the programmable notebooks).
+Currently, we are working on making OGGM-Edu suitable for classes at the high school level (using the web applications) and at the university level (using the programmable notebooks).
 You will find some help to get you started below.

+See also :ref:`examples` for existing classes based on OGGM-Edu.

 Using the OGGM-Edu web apps at the highschool level
 ---------------------------------------------------